-The assets of Liberty Mines Inc ("Liberty") include an interest in the operating Redstone Nickel Mine ("Redstone"), which is located 24 kilometers south east of Timmins, Ontario, Canada.
+The assets of Liberty Mines Inc ("Liberty") include an interest in the operating Redstone Nickel Mine ("Redstone"), which is located 24 kilometres south east of Timmins, Ontario, Canada.
 Subsequent to a period of closure and dewatering, Redstone re-commenced production in May 2006 and has achieved a maximum production rate of 200 tonnes per day.
 An aggressive surface and underground drilling campaign has been initiated at Redstone to further define the nickeliferous massive sulphide deposit here and to follow up on significant drilling intercepts identified from previous drilling campaigns.

 In July 2006, SRK Consulting (Canada) Inc. ("SRK") was retained by Liberty to compile a resource / reserve estimation and technical report for the Redstone Nickel Mine.
-The scope of work included two site visits to examine the property (conducted in August 2006 and in June 2007), review available technical information, interview project personnel and collect of all relevant information for the compilation of the technical report and resource estimation according to Canadian Securities Administrators NI43-101 and Form 43-101F1 guidelines in conformity with generally accepted CIM "Exploration Best Practices" and "Estimation of Mineral Resource and Mineral Reserves Best Practices" guidelines.
+The scope of work included two site visits to examine the property (conducted in August 2006 and in June 2007), review available technical information, interview project personnel and collect of all relevant information for the compilation of the technical report and resource estimation according to Canadian Securities Administrators National Instrument 43-101 and Form 43-101F1 guidelines in conformity with generally accepted CIM "Exploration Best Practices" and "Estimation of Mineral Resource and Mineral Reserves Best Practices" guidelines.

-This classified resource estimate is the first NI43-101 compliant resource estimate to be completed at Redstone.
+The mineral resource statement presented herein is the first resource estimate to be published for the Redstone nickel sulphide deposit.
 SRK and Redstone staff has worked together to format and compile all the information required for this resource estimate over a period of about nine months.

-The completion of this project was dependent on the completion of a pre-determined surface and underground drilling campaign completed to 'best practice' standards.
+The completion of this project was dependant on the completion of a pre-determined surface and underground drilling campaign completed to 'best practice' standards.
 This initial resource modelling and estimate will form the framework upon which future drilling campaigns will be designed.